it3xl/git-repo-sync/README.md

 * Run [git-sync.sh](https://github.com/it3xl/git-repo-sync/blob/master/git-sync.sh) periodically.
 * Intervals of synchronization from one minute to several hours will be enough.
 This is not a problem if you run it once a week or even a month.

+## How To - Automation servers
-* `For automation servers.` After every syncronization, analyse notification files to send notifications about branch deletions or conflict solving.
+* After every syncronization, analyse notification files to send notifications about branch deletions or conflict solving.
+* See instructions on how to configure synchronization for another pair of remote Git repositories.
+* Number of pairs is unlimited.
+Every pair is a separate project.

 ## Prefixes Examples